code-of-kpp/docker-seafile/README.md

 - `MYSQL_ROOT_PASSWORD` - default comes from corresponding variable from linked machine
 - `ADMIN_EMAIL` - Admin email (login) for all services (the default is `admin@example.com` - change it!)
 - `ADMIN_PASSWORD` - Admin password (the default is `youcannotguesit` - change it!)
-- `QUOTA` - default user quota in GB, integer only
+- `QUOTA` - default: 2 - user quota in GB, integer only
 - `KEEP_DAYS` - days to keep history
 - `MAX_UPLOAD` - maximum upload file size
 - `MAX_DOWNLOAD_DIR` - maximum download directory size